Translate

 For the first time in her life, Ellie couldn’t hear a single thought.
 She stopped.
 The market was still bustling, people still moving and talking, but the noise… it was gone.

 In the middle of that strange silence stood a man.
-He was leaning against a fruit stall, casually, like he belonged there, but Ellie had never seen him before.
-His mind was a void, an empty space where there should have been something.
-No thoughts, no emotions.
+He was leaning against a fruit stall, casually, like he belonged there—but Ellie had never seen him before.
+His mind was a void, an empty space where there should have been something—no thoughts, no emotions.
 Just… silence.

 She stared at him.
 He looked up, locking eyes with her, as if he’d been waiting.
 The world around them blurred.
 He smiled slightly, then pushed off the stall and began to walk away, disappearing into the crowd.

 Ellie’s feet moved before her mind could catch up.
 She followed him, weaving through the market, desperate to understand how he was doing this.
 How could he be so… quiet?
 She couldn’t hear the thoughts of anyone around her anymore.
 It was just him.
-The quiet deepened, suffocating, pressing in on her from all sides.
+The quiet deepened, pressing in on her from all sides.

 Finally, he stopped in an alleyway.
 She caught up, her chest heaving with nervous energy.